oliveirasamuel5959/facial-expression-recognition-application/README.md

 # Computer Vision: Facial emotion recognition application

-## Video stream facial recognition application using camera and opencv library.

-- The application will load the pre-trained model stored in a .h5 file in the project root directory and make predictions on video sream camera using opencv library
+- The application will load the pre-trained model stored in a .h5 file in the project root directory and make predictions on video stream camera using opencv library
 - The results will show on the screen and will be one of the 5 classes: (Happy, Sad, Surprise, Angry, Neutral).

 ## Table of Contents